 ANGO, in Japanese, means “living together in happiness”.
 Originally, it’s the reunion of the Buddha and his sangha to practice during the rainy season in India.
 In those times even a king, Ashoka, donated part of his lands for the celebration of this retreat which, since then, has become the most important one of all year.
 Taisen Deshimaru established the Ango in France in the eighties during the summer months, promoting the participation of practitioners of different nationalities.
 Bárbara Kosen keeps this tradition alive in Shorinji.

-During, 14 days, 21 days or a month, it’s about practicing in community away from the social world.
-We live together in nature, installed in the present moment in each action we perform: not only during zazen or kinhin, but also during samu, washing and cutting vegetables, gathering wood in the forest, watering the kitchen garden…even when we go to the restroom, we do it with dignity.
+During 8 days, 16 days or a month, it’s about practicing in community away from the social world.
+We live together in nature, installed in the present moment in each action we perform: not only during zazen or kinhin, but also during samu, washing and cutting vegetables, gathering wood in the forest, watering the kitchen garden…even when we go to the restroom, we do it according to our behavior.
 At the beginning it may seem strange or difficult but with repetition, and through our mutual influence, a harmonious relationship between the group and the environment is established: it’s the normal condition of serenity and freedom which we bring from zazen to daily life and from daily life to zazen.

 A session includes:

-3 and ½ days of sesshin: intensive period with 4 zazen a day.
+3 days of sesshin: intensive period with 4 zazen a day.

 Arrival is on the afternoon before the start of the session or during the first day in the morning.